delthia/homeserver-relay/README.md

 1. Add the cron to execute the poweroff script

 ## 3. Detailed instructions
-Detailed instructions can be found under the `docs/` directory, or by clicking [here](docs/) (which will 'teleport' you there).
+Detailed instructions can be found under the `docs/` directory, or by clicking [here](docs/install.md) (which will 'teleport' you there).

-🇪🇸 En el directorio `docs/` existe una versión en español de este documento y de toda la documentación.
+🇪🇸 En el directorio `docs/` existe una versión español de este documento y de toda la documentación.
+Haz clic [aquí](docs/README.es.md) para verla.

 This project aims to replace the default firmware of a sonoff basic relay to make it automatically turn ond and off my homeserver, a raspberry pi.